Basswood-Software/basswood-webauthn/README.md

 is not feasible, since the mocked data would not be able to verify signatures and other cryptographic contracts mandated by the FIDO2 specs. <br/>

 With the above limitation in mind this virtual authenticator was developed.
-Unlike real authenticator this virtual authenticator is a Spring Boot Web application that exposes the authenticator services via HTTP End Points.
+The module [authenticator-lib](./authenticator-lib) is a library that offers the concept of virtual authenticator; and the module [authenticator](./authenticator) is a Spring Boot Web application that exposes the authenticator services via HTTP End Points.
 It primarily supports the following 2 APIs
 1. [Credential Create](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create) implemented by ``/device/credential/create`` endpoint. <br/>
    As part of the registration process this API can be used to create a credential within an authenticator.
 The API returns properly encoded cryptographic data that the client can send to the server for registration